James Murray of Pardewis

-John Murray of Pardewis (died 1592) was a Scottish courtier who opposed James Hepburn, 4th Earl of Bothwell in 1567.
+John Murray of Pardewis (died 1592) was a Scottish courtier who opposed James Hepburn, 4th Earl of Bothwell in 1567, and fixed painted papers on the Tolbooth of Edinburgh criticising Mary, Queen of Scots.

 Family background

 James Murray was the son of William Murray of Tullibardine (died 1562) and Katherine Campbell, daughter of Duncan Campbell of Glenorchy (died 1513) and Margaret Moncreiffe.
 His older brother William Murray of Tullibardine was Comptroller of Scotland.
 The main family residences were Tullibardine Castle and the Place of Gask.
 His sister Annabell Murray, Countess of Mar looked after James VI and I at Stirling Castle.